codsen/codsen/packages/js-row-num-cli/readme.md

 jrn "folder/*.js"
 ```

-If `jsrownum` is too long, you can also type `jrn`; we wired up that as an alternative as well.
+If `jsrownum` is too long, you can also type `jrn`; we wired up that as an alternative.

 **[⬆ back to top](#markdown-header-js-row-num-cli)**